muhsinking/notebook/content/notes/Whacky Snacky Jackie Chan.md

 Extremely tasty; a perfect balance of maple and cinnamon, and a phenomenal buttery texture.
 The most popular vehicle for cannoli dip.
 My only complaint is that they weren’t particularly wacky.
 9/10.

 **Salt & Vinegar Goldfish Crisps**
 Shockingly good.
 Superior to both regular Goldfish, and salt & vinegar chips.
 Mildly sweet, bready aftertaste.
-I could've eaten the entire bag if my stomach wasn't still aching from the Oreos.
+Could've eaten the entire bag if my stomach wasn't still aching from the Oreos.
 10/10.

 **Smackin' Dill Pickle Flavored Sunflower Seeds**
 Very mild pickle flavor.
 Nice, but a bit boring.
 6/10.